-In this situation, brands need to look for new ways to connect with their audience, impact them in creative ways and convey the values they represent.
+To combat the disdain for traditional advertising, brands need to look for new ways to connect with their audience, impact them in creative ways, and convey the values they represent.
 Branded content is a great solution to all these needs.

-Therefore, in this guide we will see what exactly branded content is, what advantages it has for brands and some of the best examples in the history of advertising.
+Therefore, in this guide we'll take a look at what exactly branded content is, what advantages it has for brands, and some of the best examples of branded content.

 What is branded content?